 Intrauterine devices, or IUDs, are not new birth control options — but their popularity is rising.
-8% of women aged 15-44 in the U.S. choose IUDs to keep watch over their uteruses.
-And in the last year, there’s been a rather, well, interesting spike in IUD use.
+8% of women ages 15-44 in the United States choose IUDs to keep watch over their uteruses.
+And in the last few years, there’s been a rather, well, interesting spike in IUD use.
 According to both Athena Insight and Planned Parenthood, IUD demand has increased exponentially since November 2016.

 Hmm... wonder why.